 Students develop expertise in applied mathematics, and supplement math courses with courses in other fields.
 Biology, chemistry, computer science, and engineering are integrated with mathematic theory.
 Majors go on to attend graduate schools like MIT, Notre Dame, and Carnegie Mellon, and have successful careers in business, science, government, engineering and education.
 Carroll teams have placed as "Outstanding" (the top 1%) three times in the international Interdisciplinary Contest in Modeling in the past nine years.

-Internship Programs Recognizing that learning can take place outside the classroom, Carroll College allows its students to participate in a work program that relates to their area of studies.
-This employment must relate directly to classroom work in order to qualify for an internship.
-Close cooperation between Carroll and the participating companies insures a work experience that contributes significantly to the student?s overall growth and professional development.
-Juniors and seniors in any major area may participate with the approval of the department chairperson, academic advisor, and the internship coordinator.
+Internship Experiences recognize that learning can take place outside the classroom.
+Carroll College allows its students to participate in opportunities that relate to their area of study.
+This opportunity must relate directly a student's program of study in order to qualify for an internship.
+Close cooperation among Carroll and the participating organizations ensures an experience that contributes significantly to the student's overall growth and professional development.
+Juniors and seniors in any major area may participate with the approval of faculty internship advisor and/or department chair, Career Services, and a site supervisor.
 Students will receive academic credit and may or may not receive monetary compensation for an internship.
-A student may earn a maximum of 6 semester hours in the internship program.
-Enrollment in the course must be during the same semester in which the majority of the work experience takes place.
-Interested students should contact their academic advisor and the internship coordinator at the Career Services Office.
+A student may apply a maximum of 12 semester hours to degree requirements; academic departments will determine the number of credits that may count toward the major (most majors accept 6 hours total).
+Enrollment in the course must be during the same semester in which the experience takes place.
+Interested students should contact their academic advisor and Career Services prior to the start of an experience.

 This course presents fundamental math concepts so students can develop the foundational math skills required for subsequent college math courses.
 Students will utilize in-class instruction and online learning materials.